Ink wash painting: Japan

 Kanō school, a Japanese ink wash painting genre, was born under the significant influence of Chinese Taoism and Buddhist culture.
-Kanō Masanobu (狩野 元信) was the leader of Kano school, laid the foundation for the school's dominant position in Japanese mainstream painting for centuries.
+Kanō Masanobu (1434?– 1530?) was the leader of Kano school, laid the foundation for the school's dominant position in Japanese mainstream painting for centuries.
 He was mainly influenced by Xia Gui (active in 1195–1225), a Chinese court painter of the Southern Song dynasty.
 He was the chief painter of the Ashikaga shogunate and is generally considered the founder of the Kanō school of painting.
 Kano Masanobu specialized in Zen paintings as well as elaborate paintings of Buddhist deities and Bodhisattvas.

-Tenshō Shūbun (天章 周文) was a Japanese Zen Buddhist monk and painter of the Muromachi period.
-He was deeply influenced by the Northern School (北宗画 (běi zōng huà)) of Chinese painting and Josetsu.

-Sesshū Tōyō (雪舟 等楊; Oda Tōyō since 1431, also known as Tōyō, Unkoku, or Bikeisai; 1420 – 26 August 1506) was the most prominent Japanese master of ink and wash painting from the middle Muromachi period.
-He was deeply influenced by the Northern School (北宗画 (běi zōng huà)) of Chinese painting, especially Ma Yuan and Xia Gui.
+Tenshō Shūbun (died c.
+1444–50) was a Japanese Zen Buddhist monk and painter of the Muromachi period.
+He was deeply influenced by the Northern School of Chinese painting and Josetsu.
+Sesshū Tōyō (1420–1506) was the most prominent Japanese master of ink and wash painting from the middle Muromachi period.
+He was deeply influenced by the Northern School of Chinese painting, especially Ma Yuan and Xia Gui.
 After studying landscape painting in China, he drew "秋冬山水図".
 This painting was drawn the landscape of Song dynasty in China.
 He painted the natural landscape of winter.
 The feature of this painting is the thick line that represents the cliff.

-Sesson Shukei (雪村 周継) and Hasegawa Tōhaku (長谷川 等伯) mainly imitated the ink wash painting styles of the Chinese Song dynasty monk painter Muqi.
+Sesson Shukei (1504–1589) and Hasegawa Tōhaku (1539–1610) mainly imitated the ink wash painting styles of the Chinese Song dynasty monk painter Muqi.
 Sesson Shukei was one of the main representatives of Japanese ink wash painting, a learned and prolific Zen monk painter.
 He studied a wide range of early Chinese ink wash painting styles and played an important role in the development of Japanese Zen ink wash painting.
 Colleagues of Chinese ink painter Muqi (active in 13th century) first brought Muxi painting to Japan in the late 13th century.
 Japanese Zen monks follow and learn the gibbon pictures painted by Chinese monk painter Muqi.
 By the late 15th century, the animal image of Muqi style had become a hot topic in large-scale Japanese painting projects.